quality icon

 Most expensive cars to insure in South Dakota

-Maserati Quattroporte stands out as the most expensive car to insure in South Dakota, with an average annual cost of $11,281.
+Maserati Quattroporte is one of the most expensive vehicles to insure in South Dakota, with an average annual cost of $11,281.

 Make ModelAverage annual premium